Photon-Data/photon-hdf5/docs/phdata.rst

   This equation is not valid when the optical setup has non-symmetric branches, for example if the emission path is split in two spectral bands and only one of the two is further split in two polarizations.
-  This only counts actual detectors, and does not include :ref:`marker IDs <marker_ids>`.
+  This only counts actual detectors that produces photon IDs, and does not include :ref:`non-photon IDs <non_photon_ids>`.

 - **excitation_cw**: (array of booleans) for each excitation source, this field indicates whether excitation is continuous wave (CW), *True*,